ezcatdb/clinicalcorpus-guidelines/_entity/Organic_compound_other.md

 This entity is based on <a href="https://www.ebi.ac.uk/chembl/">ChEMBL</a> database.

-Organic compounds, including medicines , are categorized into this entity group.
+Organic compounds, including medicines, are categorized into this entity group.

 ~~~ ann
 The alpha-phosphate of ATP.